Baggo and Bean Bag Toss…

-So, for about $100 more than the Baggo set, you can have all the same features.
+So, for less than $100 more than the Baggo set, you can have all the same features.
 It really depends on how you answered the two questions above.

 Personally, I’m a die hard Cornhole fan.
 So I’m somewhat biased in my recommendation.